vanderblugen/speedtest-log/README.md

 # speedtest-log
+This is a script that
+  - Runs speedtest using python
+  - Can be scheduled to run at regular intervals (IE: cronjob)
-This is a script that runs speedtest using python at regular intervals on a linux system and output to a log file and/or to google sheets using IFTTT.
+  - For use on a Linux system
+  - Output to a log file and/or to google sheets using IFTTT.

-This information was thrown together for my enjoyment for personal use.
-This has been tested on a Linux system already.
-Use at your own risk.

 ## Setup
 ### Verify software is installed